ballerina-platform/ballerina-dev-website/lang-ref/part1.md

 ```
 <br><br>

-## Ignoring return values and errors
+## Ignoring Return Values and Errors

 Ballerina does not allow silently ignoring return values of functions unless they return nil.